rlcamp/fsckit/readme.md

 # fsckit/unfsckit

-This is a work-in-progress, proof-of-concept digital modulation loosely inspired by LoRa[1], which has some properties desirable for acoustic comms over unreliable channels.
-Care will need to be taken to ensure that we do not violate the LoRa patent if using anything similar to this for anything important.
-There is lots of relevant stuff in the academic literature describing how to time-align LoRa.
-I have not read the LoRa patent itself.
+This is a proof-of-concept digital modulation loosely inspired by LoRa[1], which has some properties desirable for acoustic communications over unreliable channels.

 ## Concepts

 ### Frequency-shifted chirp keying

 The basic concept is identical to multiple-frequency-shift-keying (MFSK) with an additional linearly-increasing-with-wraparound component to the transmitted waveform.
-Each message starts with a preamble consisting of 2 or more upsweeps followed by 2 downsweeps, allowing the receiver to detect the beginning of a message and simulateously disambiguate timing and carrier frequency offset[2].
+Each message starts with a preamble consisting of 3 or more upsweeps followed by 2 downsweeps, allowing the receiver to detect the beginning of a message and simulateously disambiguate timing and carrier frequency offset[2].

 Adding the chirped component to MFSK modulation also ensures that all symbols equally sweep the entire passband, providing resilience against non-flat responses in the transmitter, propagation channel, and/or receiver.

 ### MFSK detection

-Once thus synced, the receiver can simply de-chirp the received signal by multiplication with a conjugate of the expected unmodulated chirp sequence.
-The output of this de-chirping is simple MFSK modulation, which can be optimally[1] decoded using block-wise fast Fourier transforms on a critically sampled subband - that is, each symbol consists of S complex samples, over which a length-S complex-to-complex FFT is performed.
-The loudest of the resulting S bins is the index of the encoded data symbol, after removing Gray coding such that single-shift errors are always single-bit errors.
+Once synced, the receiver can simply de-chirp the received signal by multiplying by the conjugate of the expected unmodulated chirp.
+The output of this de-chirping is simple MFSK modulation, which can be optimally[1] decoded using block-wise fast Fourier transforms on a critically sampled subband (that is, each symbol consists of S complex samples, over which a length-S complex-to-complex FFT is performed).
+The loudest of the resulting S bins is the index of the encoded data symbol.
+Gray coding is used to ensure that single-shift errors result in only single-bit errors.

-Suboptimal demodulation in the high-SNR limit can be performed without an FFT by doing simple FM demodulation of the dechirped waveform within each symbol period.

 If the next-downstream logic is a soft-decision forward error correcting decoder, the individual bits can be soft-decided as follows.
-The dechirping and FFT is performed as before.
+The dechirping and FFT are performed as before.
 For each output bit, a power-if-one and a power-if-zero accumulator are initialized.
 The magnitude squared of the FFT bins of all shifts are inspected.
 For each bin whose Gray-coded index is set, that bin's magnitude squared is added to the power-if-one accumulator, otherwise it is added to the power-if-zero accumulator.
 After summing the power in all bins into one or the other of these accumulators, a soft decision between +1.0 and -1.0 can be obtained by dividing the difference of these accumulators by their sum.
 The details of the normalizations of this method have not yet been proven to be optimal.

 ### Spreading factor